 Fond du Lac

 Duluth’s westernmost neighborhood, Fond du Lac is 14 miles from Duluth’s central business district.
-Located along scenic Minnesota Routes 23 and 210, Fond du Lac is nestled between the majestic St. Louis River and the rugged Fond du Lac Forest, offering abundant recreational opportunities, while still being able to enjoy the conveniences of city living.
+Located along scenic Minnesota Routes 23 and 210, Fond du Lac is nestled between the majestic St. Louis River and the rugged Fond du Lac Forest, offering abundant recreational opportunities while still being able to enjoy the conveniences of city living.

-Located on Minnesota Route 23 between Fond du Lac and Morgan Park, this St. Louis River neighborhood was once largely influenced by expansive the US Steel plant.
+Located on Minnesota Route 23 between Fond du Lac and Morgan Park, this St. Louis River neighborhood was once largely influenced by the expansive US Steel plant.
 This area is undergoing an economic rebirth, with the relocation of some notable manufacturing firms to this area, while the City of Duluth and other local development authorities have plans to further expand the economic base of this neighborhood.
 The unique, two-level Oliver bridge (rail lines on the top deck, car route on the bottom) connects this neighborhood to Oliver, Wisconsin.
 Home to Duluth’s Stowe Elementary School.

 Nestled below MN Highway 23, and an easy commute to downtown Duluth, the Irving neighborhood is situated very close to the St. Louis River.
-The Western Waterfront Trail begins in Irving, and provides great bicycling or hiking facilities right along the waterfront.
+The Western Waterfront Trail begins in Irving and provides great bicycling or hiking facilities right along the waterfront.
 Considered by some as part of West Duluth.

-Home to the College of St. Scholastica, the Kenwood neighborhood offers all the services and conveniences of living in the City, while offering easy access to some the Duluth’s most rural areas.
-Chester Creek begins in the Kenwood neighborhood, and much of this area has fairly low population density.
+Home to the College of St. Scholastica, the Kenwood neighborhood offers all the services and conveniences of living in the City while offering easy access to some the Duluth’s most rural areas.
+Chester Creek begins in the Kenwood neighborhood, and much of this area has a fairly low population density.
 Ridgeview Country Club, one of Duluth’s two private golf clubs, is located in Kenwood.
 Home to Lowell Elementary School.

-Conveniently located adjacent to Duluth’s primary transportation arteries, including I-35 and US-53, Lincoln Park offers a mix of unique, growing entrepreneurial businesses, and affordable housing options, many of which offer great views of the Duluth Harbor.
+Conveniently located adjacent to Duluth’s primary transportation arteries, including I-35 and US-53, Lincoln Park offers a mix of unique, growing entrepreneurial businesses and affordable housing options, many of which offer great views of the Duluth Harbor.
 Home to the newly constructed Lincoln Park Middle School.

 Built by the US Steel corporation as a company town, Morgan Park once functioned as its own community, with its own municipal services, separate from the City of Duluth.
 Even though the US Steel Plant closed 30 years ago, Morgan Park has its own unique sense of identity and community pride.
 Nestled off MN Highway 23 along the St. Louis River, Morgan Park is convenient to downtown Duluth.
 Because of the unique history of this community, This Old House named Morgan Park one of the 12 greatest places to buy an old house in the Midwest.